wasp-lang/wasp/web/docs/cli.md

 Wasp has a set of commands for working with the database.
 They all start with `db` and mostly call prisma commands in the background.

  - `wasp db migrate-dev` ensures dev database corresponds to the current state of schema (entities): it generates a new migration if there are changes in the schema and it applies any pending migration to the database.
+   - Supports a `--name foo` option for providing a migration name, as well as `--create-only` for creating an empty migration but not applying it.

  - `wasp db studio` opens the GUI for inspecting your database.